cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 #### Peers

-On all expertiments, the number of peers was stable on all nodes.
+On all experiments, the number of peers was stable on all nodes.
 As expected, the seed nodes have more peers (around 125) than the rest (between 20 and 70 for most nodes).
 The red dashed line denotes the average value.
-Just as in the baseline, the fact that non-seed nodes reach more than 50 peers is due to [\#9548].
+Just as in the baseline, the fact that non-seed nodes reach more than 50 peers is due to [\#486].

 | v0.38 | v1 (without LE / with LE)
 |:--------------:|:--------------:|